 My name is John Totten.
 I am a teacher, writer, musician, and perhaps most importantly, a licensed therapist who works with individuals and groups.
-My office is in the Ballard neighborhood in Seattle and I work with all kinds of people with all kinds of concerns, ranging from depression to anxiety to issues of identity and trauma.
+My offices are in the Ballard and Georgetown neighborhoods in Seattle and I work with all kinds of people with all kinds of concerns, ranging from depression to anxiety to issues of identity and trauma.

 You might want to know what kind of therapist I am, and there are all kinds of big words I can use to let you know my theoretical orientation- Existential, relational, interpersonal, psychodynamic.
 These words simply mean that I like to focus on who you are, who you have been, and who you are becoming in relation to yourself and others around you.